 Media asset management (MAM) is the process and software used to manage high-volume video and multimedia files.
 It originated within the film and broadcast industry to accommodate the need to manage large rich media files.
 As a result, MAM became an essential part of the video production process as it allows you to store and manage your rich media library from a centralized, reliable source.

-Sounds a lot like DAM, right?
+Media asset management (MAM) sounds a lot like digital asset management (DAM), right?
 Well, you’re correct.

 As DAM has grown over the years to be able to better support rich media files, the gap between MAM and DAM has narrowed.
 Originally, DAM functioned as a photo, graphics, and file library, before it evolved to support rich media assets and the video production process.

 Today, MAM and DAM are often confused as they're both solutions used to store, manage, and access digital assets.
-In addition, they both streamline the content creation and distribution processes.
-They both make it easy to use assets and track that usage with analytics.
-And they both ensure safe, long-term storage of large files.
+They both streamline the content creation and distribution processes and make it easy to use assets and track that usage with analytics.
+MAM and DAM both also ensure safe, long-term storage of large files.
 The distinction lies in the two systems’ intended use.

 Since MAM was created to support the video production process, its functionality tends to best serve industries working primarily within rich media content management workflows.
+For production teams in the film and TV industries, for example, MAM software is used to store, manage, and work with large quantities of massive video files and other rich media assets used in the video production workflow.
 But as today’s video production process often involves more than just video and audio files, media teams are increasingly opting for evolved DAM systems over more specialized MAM tools.

 Which is right for you: DAM or media asset management?